themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 > {{ theme:partial src="image" title="Auto-hiding Folders" show="{{ number }}" file="auto-hide.png" }}
 >
-> The reason that I like this feature so much, is that through the use of the server-side rules I have in place (stay tuned), only certain email goes to my inbox, but I can also see at a glance whether there is anything that I need to process in my subfolders.
+> The reason that I like this feature so much, is that through the use of the server-side rules (stay tuned), only certain email goes to my inbox, but I can also see at a glance whether there is anything that I need to process in my subfolders.
 If I am caught up, there will be nothing in my sidebar at all.

 {>>Put in a tutorial for setting up mail forward from gmail<<}

 {>>Insert instructions for using a custom domain with Fastmail<<}

 A "Personality" in Fastmail is like a virtual "from" address.
 This allows a user to send email through an external mail server right from within the Fastmail service.
 Combine a personality for sending messages with mail forwarding from a different email account and no one will be any the wiser that you manage all of your email from one Fastmail account.